Applies to: all Hanwha Cloud Services

 Can I view an OnCloud camera during the outage?

-No. You cannot use OnCloud to view cameras during an outage.
+No. You cannot use OnCloud to view cameras during an outage because you cannot log in to OnCloud.

-No. Hanwha cameras will continue to tally events in the Analytics section, but those events will not appear in SightMind after service resumes.
+No. Hanwha cameras continue to tally events in the Analytics section, but those events do not appear in SightMind after service resumes.
 As a result, SightMind event counts may be lower than in-camera counts.

-WiseAI analytic events, such as slip and fall or loitering, will also be lost.
+WiseAI analytic events, such as slip and fall, will also be lost.

 Will I get a flood of HealthPro notifications?

-In most cases, no. You will not receive a flood of notifications that devices are offline.
-When service resumes, you also will not receive a flood of messages as devices become visible to HealthPro again.
+In most cases, no. You do not receive a flood of notifications that devices are offline.
+When service resumes, you also do not receive a flood of messages as devices become visible to HealthPro again.

 Depending on the situation, there is a possibility of numerous offline/online events.
 Cloud services are not distributed in a single data center and are comprised of many services and facilities.
 Issues may occur based on the nature of the failure and the recovery process.